techidaily/site-review-topics/source/_posts/possible-solutions-to-restore-deleted-call-logs-from-itel-a70-by-fonelab-android-recover-call-logs.md

 <div class="atpl-post-description-part-3">
 <div class="tpl-content-sub-paragraph-content">
   <p>
-    <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a> is a software that enables you to retrieve erased call logs, data and files that you have deleted from your Itel A70 internal memory and the external SD card.
+    <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a> is a software that enables you to retrieve erased call logs, data and files that you have deleted from your Itel A70 internal memory and the external SD card.
 The software allows you to restore call logs and files lost due to various reasons.
 It can perform a deep scan of your device to allow you recover only the call logs that you want to get back.
 This software also ensures that the data that you retrieve is still in its original form hence making the recovering process risk free.
 It can bring back call history, text messages, contacts, videos, photos, music and documents, etc.
   </p>
 </div>
 </div>